RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 * [20 pts] correct program turned in via submit

 Deadline for after-lab submission: tonight at 11:59pm.
-Note that to be eligible for late turn-in with credit, you MUST have attended your entire lab period.

-* [-0 to -50 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.
+* [-0 to -2 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.

 After lab-work is done